Keep MSWD Away from ID8: Protect Our Water

 What Is Happening and Why It Matters

 The Coachella Valley Water District (CVWD) is attempting to permanently transfer Improvement District No. 8, the water system serving Sky Valley, Desert Edge, and Indio Hills, to Mission Springs Water District (MSWD).
 This covers approximately 58,000 acres and would be an irreversible change.
-Every single ID-8 resident has opposed it.
+The overwhelming majority of ID-8 residents who have spoken on the record oppose it.

 The official reason: California's new chromium6 limit (10 ppb, effective October 2024) means ID-8 wells test at 10.4 to 12.5 ppb.
 CVWD says fixing this would cost $25 million and raise bills about $85 per month.
 So they would rather hand the problem to MSWD and let California's Safe and Affordable Drinking Water fund cover it instead.
 But MSWD's own wells also exceeded the limit as of February 2026.